MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/use-client.md

 You can use different clients in the same environment to support different business requirements, as demonstrated in the following deployment example.
 In a mixed client environment, we recommend you use unified labels so that clients share the same set of labels for ease of administration.
 New customers have unified labels by default because their tenants are on the unified labeling platform.
 For more information, see [How can I determine if my tenant is on the unified labeling platform?](../faqs.md#how-can-i-determine-if-my-tenant-is-on-the-unified-labeling-platform)

-When you have a Windows computer that runs Microsoft 365 apps that are a minimum version 1910 and one of the Azure Information Protection clients is installed, by default the built-in labeling client is disabled in Office apps.
-However, you can change this behavior to use the built-in labeling client for just your Office apps.
+When you have a Windows computer that runs Microsoft 365 apps that are a minimum version 1910 and one of the Azure Information Protection clients is installed, by default the built-in labeling solution is disabled in Office apps.
+However, you can change this behavior to use the built-in labeling solution for just your Office apps.
 With this configuration, the Azure Information Protection client remains available for labeling in File Explorer, PowerShell, and the scanner.
-For instructions to disable the Azure Information Protection client in Microsoft 365 apps, see the section [Office built-in labeling client and the Azure Information Protection client](/microsoft-365/compliance/sensitivity-labels-office-apps#office-built-in-labeling-client-and-the-azure-information-protection-client) from the Microsoft 365 Compliance documentation.
+For instructions to disable the Azure Information Protection client in Microsoft 365 apps, see the section [Office built-in labeling solution and the Azure Information Protection client](/microsoft-365/compliance/sensitivity-labels-office-apps#office-built-in-labeling-client-and-the-azure-information-protection-client) from the Microsoft 365 Compliance documentation.

 ##### Example deployment strategy: